dylan-lang/opendylan/documentation/getting-started-cli/source/environment-variables.rst

 Environment Variables
 =====================

-There are a number of environment variables which control where the Open Dylan compiler looks for or places files.
+Open Dylan uses a variety of environment variables to control behavior, where to look for files, or where to place output files.

+``OPEN_DYLAN_TARGET_PLATFORM``:
+    Used in :doc:`cross-compilation`.

 ``OPEN_DYLAN_RELEASE_INSTALL``:
     Unknown purpose.